 Baptism and Confirmation Are Essential

 The fourth Article of Faith states that the first ordinances of the gospel of Jesus Christ are “baptism by immersion for the remission of sins” and the “laying on of hands for the gift of the Holy Ghost.”
-The Savior taught that baptism and confirmation are essential for all who desire to follow Him and return to our Heavenly Father after this life.
+Jesus taught that baptism and confirmation are needed for all who want to follow Him and return to our Heavenly Father after this life.
+Baptism is thus the gate to the covenant path that leads to receiving all of the blessings that our Heavenly Father desires to give us.
+It is also the gateway to becoming “perfect in Christ" (Moroni 10, 32, 33) as we fully embrace His gospel.

 At the beginning of His ministry, Jesus traveled from Galilee to the Jordan River in Judea.
-John the Baptist was there, preaching about repentance and baptizing people.
-Jesus also asked to be baptized, but John was reluctant because he knew Jesus was without sin.
+John the Baptist was there, teaching people to repent and be baptized.
+Jesus asked to be baptized, but John was reluctant because he knew that Jesus was sinless.
 The Savior explained that He needed to be baptized to “fulfil all righteousness” (Matthew 3:15) and be obedient to the commandments of our Heavenly Father.
-So Jesus Christ set the example for all of us when He entered the water and John baptized Him.
+So Jesus Christ set the example for all of us when He entered the water and John baptized Him (see 2 Nephi 31:5).
 John also received a personal witness of that sacred experience:

 “And Jesus, when he was baptized, went up straightway out of the water: and, lo, the heavens were opened unto him, and he saw the Spirit of God descending like a dove, and lighting upon him: